LiTHe-Hax/lithehax-medlem/README.md

 # lithehax-medlem
-the frontend for lithehax membership portal
+The frontend for the LiTHe Hax membership portal.